 All property owners have a legal duty to keep their premises safe.
 Therefore, a property owner may be held liable for failing to maintain their premises in safe conditions if someone is killed because of their negligence.

 However, a person who has lost his or her life will not be able to file a claim on their own behalf.
 Therefore, surviving family members may be entitled to file a wrongful death claim on behalf of the aggrieved individual to recover damages.

-Below, our expert premises liability attorneys will discuss premises liability as it relates to wrongful death claims.
-If you or a loved one suffered injuries as a result of a premises liability accident in California, our attorneys at West Coast Trial Lawyers are always here to answer any questions you may have about premises liability claims and available damages.
+Below, we will discuss premises liability as it relates to wrongful death claims.
+If you or a loved one suffered injuries as a result of a premises liability accident, our knowledgeable Los Angeles premises liability attorneys at West Coast Trial Lawyers are always here to answer any questions you may have about premises liability claims and available damages.

 According to California Civil Code 1714(a): “Everyone is responsible, not only for the result of his or her willful acts, but also for an injury occasioned to another by his or her want of ordinary care or skill in the management of his or her property or person.”

 Determining who’s at-fault in a premises liability case is complex.
 Premises liability lawsuits require the victim, or surviving family, to prove that he or she was harmed or killed because of a property owner/manager’s negligence.
 An injured individual must specifically prove that the:

 As mentioned, all property owners have a duty of care to reasonably maintain their premises.
 A duty of care for a property owner essentially encompasses any actions that a reasonable property owner should take or should have taken in similar circumstances.